 - Enforcement of Dog Fouling legislation and erection of "No Dog Fouling" signs

-- Enforcement of Dog Control legislation (Dangerous Dogs)
+- Enforcement of Dog Control legislation (Control of Dogs (Scotland) Act 2010)

 - Uplift and care of stray dogs

 The aim of the Control of Dogs Act (Scotland) 2010 is to promote awareness of the responsibility involved in dog ownership.
 The Act focusses on the "Deed not the Breed" approach in tackling irresponsible ownership.

 The Dangerous Dogs Act 1991 contains a number of provisions relating to dangerous dogs.
 As this is criminal legislation it is for Police Scotland to investigate and at times local authority officers can provide support and assistance.

 If you have a dog complaint please contact 01546 605514, tell us online or call in to your nearest Customer Service Point.

 If you are concerned a dog is dangerous, call Police Scotland on 101.

 There is a joint protocol that offers guidance on decision-making process that agencies go through when considering how best to deal with complaints relating to irresponsible dog ownership within our communities.